-Students agree that by taking this course all required work will be subject to text-similarity review through Turnitin.com for the detection of plagiarism.

-2. If accommodations are needed for any reason, please notify me as soon as possible.
+- 1. Honor Code.
+The Academic Honor Code must be observed in this course.
+Students agree that by taking this course all required papers will be subject to submission for textual similarity review to Turnitin.com for the detection of plagiarism.
+All submitted papers will be included as source documents in the Turnitin.com reference database solely for the purpose of detecting plagiarism of such papers.
+Use of the Turnitin.com service is subject to the terms of use agreement posted on the Turnitin.com site. - 2.
+If accommodations are needed for any reason, please notify me as soon as possible.
 Also, please do not attend classes if you are feeling ill.
 In case of illness, quarantine, other Covid-related reasons, or a medical or family emergency that may prevent you from attending class, please send me an email so that I am aware of your situation.